lxc/lxc/doc/api-extensions.md

 # init\_pidfd

 This adds a new API function `init_pidfd()` which allows to retrieve a pidfd for the container's init process allowing process management interactions such as sending signal to be completely reliable and rac-e free.

+# pidfd

+When running on kernels that support pidfds LXC will rely on them for most operations.
+This makes interacting with containers not just more reliable it also makes it significantly safer and eliminates various races inherent to PID-based kernel APIs.
+LXC will require that the running kernel at least support `pidfd_send_signal()`, `CLONE_PIDFD`, `P_PIDFD`, and pidfd polling support.
+Any kernel starting with `Linux 5.4` should have full support for pidfds.